-The Natural History Museums of Los Angeles County no longer requires masks worn at all times indoors and in our outdoor Butterfly Pavilion, regardless of vaccination status.
-In accordance with the Los Angeles County Department of Public Health, we still strongly recommend all visitors to continue wearing masks while indoors and ask that individual choices are respected.
+The Natural History Museums of Los Angeles County no longer requires masks worn at all times indoors and in our outdoor seasonal Pavilions, regardless of vaccination status.
+In accordance with the Los Angeles County Department of Public Health, we recommend all visitors to continue wearing masks while indoors and ask that individual choices are respected.

-We celebrate the diversity of our audiences and, as we open our doors again, are committed to doing so with equity, accessibility, and inclusion in mind.
+We celebrate the diversity of our audiences and are committed to doing so with equity, accessibility, and inclusion in mind.

 As part of our ongoing commitment to your health and safety during your visit, the museum will continue to implement a number of measures, including:

 - Thorough cleaning of all public spaces including, restrooms, exhibition areas, handrails, and counters

 - Stay home if not feeling well

 - Wash hands often